Unleash/unleash/website/docs/reference/project-collaboration-mode.md

 ![Create project with collaboration mode](/img/collaboration-mode.png)

-When project collaboration mode is protected all viewers who are not the project members will have all the change request operations disabled.
+When project collaboration mode is protected all users who are not project members or admins will have all the change request operations disabled.